 2. Break the PowerPoint spell.

 Go outside of your normal PowerPoint presentation and 30-minute huddle.
 Brainstorm a wide variety of ways to reach your audience through digital experiences, in-person events, tangible items, and one-on-one coffee talks.
 Consider the best ways to reach each audience and what hands-on participatory activities you need, in what sequence, to drive engagement and continuously and consistently tell your story of change.
-(If you need a place to get started, try our Change Activation Canvas.)
+(If you need a place to get started, try our Activation Building Blocks worksheet.)

 Example of a visual comms roadmap